A friend recently shared Daniel Carrillo’s tweet and I had to laugh.

 One of the most heartbreaking, soul-shifting, marriage-saving things I ever said to Laura was, “I love you.
 I will always love you.
 And I will always be here if you need me.
 But—and I want you to hear me very clearly—I don’t need you in my life in order to be happy.”
 It was a moment when I announced to her, “If I ever have to choose between you and God, I’m choosing my relationship with God.”
 That went over like you would expect—like a turd in a punchbowl.
 When I saw how my words pierced her, a part of me panicked and wanted to take them back.
 But I didn’t flinch.
 I couldn’t.
 I loved her too much to ask her to be my God.

 About a year later, Laura admitted that she finally understood exactly what I meant.
-She loves God more than she loves me—and I love her even more for that!
-It takes the pressure off of both of us and gives us a whole lot more space and freedom to live.
+Today, she loves God more than she loves me—and I love her even more for that!
+It takes the pressure off both of us.
+It gives us space and freedom to live and love.

 You see, friends, if God gives you a partner to share this life journey, it’s not meant to be a replacement for him.
-Laura and I have close friends who are either struggling through their marriages or they doom every relationship they start because that other person has replaced God in their hearts.
+Laura and I have close friends who are either struggling through their marriages and/or doom every relationship by making that other person their god.
 “Save me!
 Love me!
 Redeem me!
 Fulfill me!”
 In the early days, the romance can almost sustain the possibility of that lie, but not for long.

 In Genesis, we see God’s intent in all of this.
 He provides Adam with Eve as his Ezer kenegdo.
 This often translates as helper or partner.
 Some translations go even deeper, showing that Eve is Adam’s life-saver.
-Elsewhere in scripture, this term is only used in reference to God himself, so you see the ease with which we can innocently substitute our spouses for God.
-However, I remind you that we all bear the image of God; we are reflections and reminders of his strength, his love, his tenderness, his ferocity, his joy, his beauty, his passion–and the list goes on!–but we were not meant to become his permanent replacement for those things.
+Elsewhere in scripture, this term is only used in reference to God himself, so it’s not a stretch for us to innocently substitute our spouses for God.
+However, I remind you that we all bear God’s image.
+We are reflections and reminders of his strength, his love, his tenderness, his ferocity, his joy, his beauty, his passion–and the list goes on!–but we were not meant to become God’s permanent replacement for those things.

 We have some close friends currently fighting this battle.
-From the outside, it’s easy to see two completely broken people in the valley together, but feeling completely alone.
+From the outside, it’s easy to see two broken people together in the valley, while both feel alone.
 Abandoned.
 Desolate.
 They’ve lost their way and their connection to each other.
-They’ve both suffered an incredible amount of loss and hurt in their pasts (and some things they don’t even know about each other).
-Those piercings have left unhealed wounds that show up in many forms: silence, withdrawal, mistrust, doubt, criticism, cynicism.
+Both have taken a lot of wounds in their lives (some of which remain hidden from each other).
+Those piercings have left unhealed places that show up in many forms: silence, withdrawal, mistrust, doubt, criticism, cynicism.
 When you’re in the midst of it, all of these things are easily misinterpreted as the absence of love.
-But getting down to the nitty-gritty, here’s the deal: Both of them are starving for God and all that he offers, but they’re both looking to each other–the image bearers of God–to do what only the Father can do: fill that undeniable void.
-With that comes even deeper assaults and wounds against their hearts.
+But getting down to the nitty-gritty, here’s the deal: Both of them are starving for God and all that he offers, but they’re looking to each other–the image bearers of God–to do what only the Father can do: fill that undeniable void.
+So the assaults continue.

-Friends, never doubt for an instant that (1) you and your marriage have a spiritual enemy, and (2) that he’s there in an instant to put his fiendish spin on the situation.
+Friends, never doubt that (1) you and your marriage have a spiritual enemy, and (2) evil will twist every situation to inflict as much damage as possible.
 Revelation 12 lays it out–Satan was cast down, was defeated, and went off to wage war against the children of God.
-As his image bearers, that’s us.
+As his image bearers, that’s us, my dear ones.
 And one of the ways he tries to take us out is by poisoning our relationships:

 I’m hurting and lonely and he doesn’t even care enough to touch me.